A splitting theorem for manifolds with a convex boundary component and applications: Introduction

-As a final application of Theorem \ref{CT1}, combined with \cite[Theorem 1.10]{chodosh2024completestableminimalhypersurfaces} and the tools used to prove Corollary \ref{CC2} (i.e.,\ Theorem \ref{CT3}), we deduce the next splitting result for $4$-manifolds with non-negative $2$-Ricci curvature, scalar curvature greater than $1$, weakly bounded geometry and mean-convex disconnected boundary (cf.\;\cite[Theorem 5.2]{FrankelMaximum} for the case of non-negative \emph{sectional} curvature and \emph{minimal} boundary).
-We refer to \cite[Section 2.2]{chodosh2024completestableminimalhypersurfaces} for the definition of manifolds with weakly bounded geometry and the relevant background.
+As a second application of Theorem \ref{CT1}, combined with \cite[Theorem 1.10]{chodosh2024completestableminimalhypersurfaces} and the tools used to prove Corollary \ref{CC2} (i.e.,\ Theorem \ref{CT4}), we deduce a splitting result for $4$-manifolds with non-negative $2$-Ricci curvature, scalar curvature greater than $1$, weakly bounded geometry and mean-convex disconnected boundary (cf.\;\cite[Theorem 5.2]{FrankelMaximum} for the case of non-negative \emph{sectional} curvature and \emph{minimal} boundary).
+We refer to Definitions \ref{D2} and \ref{D1} (and the subsequent comments) for the precise definitions of manifolds with weakly bounded geometry and non-negative $2$-Ricci curvature (denoted $\Ric_2 \geq 0$), and for their geometric relevance.
+We only mention here that $\Ric_{2} \geq 0$ is an intermediate condition between $\mathsf{Sec} \geq 0$ and $\Ric \geq 0$, in the sense that $\mathsf{Sec} \geq 0 \Rightarrow \Ric_{2} \geq 0 \Rightarrow \Ric \geq 0$.